EddOliver/BBM-Bridge-Baby-Monitor/README.md

 3.11.
 Once we finish editing this file we are ready to connect everything and run our program in the Ultra96.
 Before proceeding, disconnect the raspberry and the arduino from their sources because we are going to connect them to each other.

-# Connection diagrams of all the devices.
+## Connection diagrams of all the devices:

 4.1.
 Schematic: